seregazhuk/seregazhuk.github.io_old/_drafts/2017-02-25-replace-conditionals.md

 *software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification*

 But in our case, our class `StatisticsReport` is closed for extension, because every time when we need to add/extend some functionality, we should go and change its source code.
 Now it is clear, that condition here is a *code smell*.
 So how to fix it?
-How we can make this class opened for extension, and add new functionality to it without chaning its source code?
+How can we make this class opened for extension, and add new functionality to it without changing its source code?

 There are several refactoring recipes for removing conditionals from your code.
 On is *Replace Conditional With State/Strategy* and *Replace Conditional With Polymorphism*.
 The first one places conditional branches into new objects, one of which is selected and used at a runtime.
 This recipe uses *composition*.
 The second one removes conditionals be creating a class hierarchy with a base class for the default condition branch and subclasses for each specialization.
 And again the required object is chosen at a runtime.
 This recipe uses *inheritance*.